zhanglinqi/zhanglinqi.github.io/index.md

 ## About

 I am a Ph.D. candidate in Economics at Boston College.
-My research interests are in empirical industrial organization and applied econometrics.
+My research interests are in **Industrial Organization** and **Applied Econometrics**.

 *I am on the 2023/2024 job market.*